HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - Anything else
   - Append the current input character to the current tag token's tag name.

+##### 3.2.5.22) JSONTEXT value state

+Consume the next input character:

+- ASCII lower alpha
+  - Set the temporary buffer to the empty string.
+  - Reconsume in the JSONTEXT keyword state.
+- ASCII digit
+- U+002D HYPHEN-MINUS (-)
+  - Set the temporary buffer to the empty string.
+  - Reconsume in the JSONTEXT number state.
+- U+0022 QUOTATION MARK (")
+  - Emit the current input character as a character token.
+  - Push the character onto the JSON nesting stack.
+  - Switch to the JSONTEXT string state.
+- U+0024 DOLLAR SIGN ($)
+  - Set the temporary buffer to the empty string.
+  - Reconsume in the JSONEE state.
+- U+007B LEFT CURLY BRACKET ({)
+  - Push the character onto the JSON nesting stack.
+  - Switch to JSONTEXT object key name state
+- U+003A COLON (:)
+  - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
+    - Push the character onto the JSON nesting stack.
+    - Switch to JSONTEXT value state.
+  - Otherwise
+    - It is a bad-json parse error; Stop parsing.
+- U+007D LEFT CURLY BRACKET (})
+  - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({), pop the character off the JSON nesting stack.
+Otherwise it is a bad-json parse error; Stop parsing.
+- U+005B LEFT SQUARE BRACKET ([)
+  - Push the character onto the JSON nesting stack.
+  - Switch to JSONTEXT value state
+- U+005D RIGHT SQUARE BRACKET (])
+  - If the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([), pop the character off the JSON nesting stack.
+Otherwise it is a bad-json parse error; Stop parsing.
+- Anything else
+  - This is a bad-json parse error.

+- U+005C BACKSLASH (\\)
+  - Set the return state to the JSONTEXT start state.
+  - Switch to JSONTEXT escape state

 ##### 3.2.5.22) JSONTEXT keyword state

 Consume the next input character: